Polybius (freedman): Ad Polybium

+Execution

-Disloyalty led Polybius to his downfall.
+In 47 CE, disloyalty led Polybius to his downfall.
 He was executed for crimes against the state, supporting the view that freedmen were still in a position inferior to emperor, whatever their influence.
-Ancient historians claimed that Empress Messalina arranged for his death when she tired of him as a lover.
+Ancient historians claimed that Empress Messalina, the third wife of Claudius, arranged for his death when she tired of him as a lover.

+Legacy

-He was probably the father of a prominent politician Caius Julius Polybius, whose house was found in Pompeii.
+He was probably the father of a prominent politician, Caius Julius Polybius, whose house was found in Pompeii.